Best Rain Gear for Alaska

 Wind-proof vs. Wind-resistant

 Wind-proof material is also generally water-proof and vice-versa.
 One typically equals the other.
-You may find a jacket that is wind-proof, but only water-resistant, so be careful to make sure your selection has both qualities.
+You may find a jacket that is wind-proof, but only water-resistant.
+Ce careful to make sure your selection has both qualities.
 A wind-resistant jacket is usually a light-weight jacket designed only to offer minimal protection in mild conditions.

 Laminate vs. Coating

-The majority of water-proof breathable material is made using one of two technologies; laminate or coating.
-The best way to imagine laminate is to think of it as a thin layer of material glued to an underlying base, like wallpaper.
+One of two technologies are responsible for water-proof breathable material; laminate or coating.
+The best way to imagine laminate is to think of it as a thin layer of material glued to an underlying base.
+It’s like wallpaper. like wallpaper.
 The coating works more like a layer of paint on the wall.
 Laminate tends to perform much more solidly than coating.
 However, laminate comes at a high cost, which we hope to avoid.

 With all that Said…